 The club, formed in 1997, has more than 100 members.
 We organize paddling trips throughout the year, hold monthly meetings with guest speakers and events, offer clinics and courses to members, and represent the interests of sea kayakers in BC.

 PIKA’s unique identity: to help, to learn and to offer an enriching experience for people who want to improve their paddling skills and find opportunities to enjoy BC’s waterways.

-We plan paddles starting from the ever-popular “Polar Bear Paddle” on January 1st, right through the entire year.
-Trips range from day paddles on the local lakes, rivers, and inlets, with longer trips of 3 to 14 days in areas like the Broken Group Islands, Gulf Islands, Sunshine Coast, Gods Pocket, Central Coast, Broughton Archipelago, and other wilderness areas of interest.
-In 2013, PIKA members did a ten-day paddle in Gwaii Haanas (Haida Gwaii).
+PIKA offers a calendar of paddling trips starting with the Polar Bear Paddle on January 1st and continuing through the year.
+Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas such as the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.
+For a look at our calendar, see Trips.

 For a pictorial journey on some of our past paddles, see the Galleries.

 Our members hail from just about every community in the Lower Mainland (Fraser Valley) including Abbotsford, Chilliwack, Langley, Surrey, Burnaby, Vancouver, Coquitlam, Pitt Meadows, Maple Ridge, Mission and Belcarra.
 Our international members hail from Texas.

 Come out and learn how to paddle.
 Or meet someone new to paddle with.
 You are welcome to join the club or to just attend meetings.
 For information about becoming a member, see Membership.